wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 3.0.1 =
+* Fixed font size of links for some themes
+* Changed minimum font size from 8px to 4px
+* Changed minimum icon size from 16px to 10px
+* Some refactoring

 = 3.0 =
 * Added Position option: place the bar at the top or at the bottom on every page